Ayoubrabiae/QuizzyTech/README.md

 ## Features

 - Engaging and interactive quiz experience
-- Wide range of computer science topics covered
 - Multiple-choice questions with instant feedback
-- Keep track of your score as you progress
-- Timer functionality to add an element of challenge
 - Responsive design for seamless gameplay across devices

 ## Demo